kando-menu/kando/README.md

 The prototype already features the same interaction methods as Fly-Pie (point-and-click, marking mode, and turbo mode).
-It currently comes with support for the following platforms:
+I have tested it on the following platforms:

 - [x] **Windows** 10 / 11
 - [x] **Linux**
-  - There is an **X11** backend which should work on many Linux desktop environments.
-For now, it has been tested on GNOME, KDE, and XFCE.
-  - There is a specific backend for **GNOME** under Wayland.
-  - There is a specific backend for **KDE** under Wayland.
+  - GNOME (X11 and Wayland¹)
+  - KDE (X11 and Wayland¹)
+  - XFCE
+  - MATE
+  - Budgie
 - [ ] macOS is not yet supported, but I plan to add support for it in the future.

-Implementing a menu like Kando is pretty hard on Wayland due to the client isolation.
+¹ Implementing a menu like Kando is pretty hard on Wayland due to the client isolation.
 Things like getting the mouse position before opening a window, simulating key presses, or getting the name of the currently focused application window is not possible.

-For Wayland support on GNOME, I have created a [GNOME Shell extension](https://github.com/kando-menu/gnome-shell-integration) which provides a DBus interface for Kando to communicate with.
-On KDE, I have used the [KWin Scripting API](https://techbase.kde.org/Development/Tutorials/KWin/Scripting) and the [Remote-Desktop Portal](https://flatpak.github.io/xdg-desktop-portal/#gdbus-org.freedesktop.portal.RemoteDesktop) to implement the required functionality.
+**For Wayland support on GNOME, I have created a [GNOME Shell extension](https://github.com/kando-menu/gnome-shell-integration) which provides a DBus interface for Kando to communicate with.
+On KDE, I have used the [KWin Scripting API](https://techbase.kde.org/Development/Tutorials/KWin/Scripting) and the [Remote-Desktop Portal](https://flatpak.github.io/xdg-desktop-portal/#gdbus-org.freedesktop.portal.RemoteDesktop) to implement the required functionality.**
 With a similar approach, Kando could also be made to work on other Wayland-based desktop environments.

 # :arrow_down: Installation